Written byConnie Yang

 - Errors in the operating system

-- Problems in the removable hard drive
+- Problems with the removable hard drive

 - Failing external drive cable